Spanish Fairs: How to Celebrate Like Locals

 He usually wears a sash, esparto shoes, and a hat to protect him from the sun.

 Food and drinks also vary from one city to another.
+In Seville, the most popular drink is rebujito.

-Both have one thing in common: they don’t seem not very strong and are sickly sweet, but they hit when you least expect it!
+Both have one thing in common: they don’t seem very strong and are sickly sweet, but they hit when you least expect it!

 If you don’t soak it all up from time to time with some paella or fried Spanish calamari, you’ll have the hangover of your life the other day!
 Trust me!